-Ashmore is a leading Emerging Markets fund manager with over 20 years' experience of investment outperformance through active management across its core investment themes: external debt, local currency, corporate debt, blended debt, equities, multi- strategy, alternatives in addition to currency overlay/liquidity.
+Ashmore is a leading Emerging Markets fund manager with over 20 years' experience of investment expertise through active management across its core investment themes: external debt, local currency, corporate debt, blended debt, equities, multi-strategy, alternatives in addition to currency overlay/liquidity.

-A detailed description of each of our individual investment themes is set out on our website www.ashmoregroup.com/investment-themes.
-The split of assets under management between each of our investment themes by mandate and by investor type is set out in our annual and interim reports and in investor presentations which are published on our website.
+A detailed description of each of Ashmore's individual investment themes is set out on its website www.ashmoregroup.com/investment-themes.
+The split of assets under management between each of the investment themes by mandate and by investor type is set out in Ashmore's annual and interim reports and in investor presentations which are published on its website.

-Our Investment Committee process ensures a holistic approach to all investments within our portfolios.
-Our experience in managing investments within the Emerging Markets has enabled us to experience first-hand the advantages of qualitatively evaluating environmental, social and governance factors and incorporating them within our portfolios.
+Ashmore's Investment Committees' processes ensure a consistent and holistic approach to all investments within its clients' portfolios.
+Ashmore's experience in managing investments within the Emerging Markets has enabled it to experience first-hand the advantages of qualitatively evaluating environmental, social and governance factors and incorporating them within its portfolios.

-We believe that there are many potential asset classes in emerging countries as well as many different risk return profiles which we shall be able to offer our clients in the future.
-As capital markets grow rapidly in Emerging Markets we wish to be a part of that growth, enabling access to
+Ashmore believes that there are many potential asset classes in emerging countries as well as many different risk return profiles which it will be able to offer its clients in the future.
+As capital markets grow rapidly in Emerging Markets Ashmore aims to participate in that growth, enabling access to these markets by both developed world pools of capital and also, increasingly, by Emerging Markets pools of capital.

-&lt;sup>1 Ashmore Group plc and its affiliated companies in and outside the UK.
+Ashmore Group plc and its affiliated companies in and outside the UK.